 “Of course I’m right, I’ve been doing your job much longer than you have.”

 “I saw the doc the other day and you know what he said?”
 His father didn’t wait for an answer although Junior opened his mouth to reply.
-“He said I’m in the top percentile of his patients when it comes to my physique.
+“He said I’m in the top percentile of his patients when it comes to physique.
 I told the doc I’ve never missed a day of exercising.
 Every morning I exercise.
-You should do that too or else you’re gonna fall apart when you become a geezer like me.”
+You should do that too or else you’re gonna fall apart when you get to my age.”

 There was a hint of a joke in his father speech and so Junior smiled, weakly.
 His father patted him on the shoulder and said, “don’t worry, boy, you’ve got plenty of time to straighten up.”